teejl/the_TeeJ/README.md

 We live in the Era of Data.
 Everything we do is measured or influenced by it.

+## A Thought on Excitement
+Simpoly knowing when to be excited and when to be calm can help you get respect.

 ## Right
 Sometimes its not about who is right, but instead about making sure everyone is heard.
 On top of listening persistence can be a powerful tool.
 When people see your face and have fun around you, great things can happen.
 I encourage you to invite someone (or even a group of people) to do something.